LightJason/Java-AgentSpeak/readme.md

 1. run beliefbase update
     * run update on the beliefbase updater
-    * add new beliefs into the bleliefbase
+    * add new beliefs into the beliefbase
     * generate beliefbase events

 2. if agent is in suspend state